Naples Business Lawyer

 You can easily schedule a complimentary consultation with me to get started.

 So your Florida business is growing and you are ready to add to your staff.
 It is not always easy to determine whether the persons you hire are employees or independent contractors but the determination may hugely impact wage and hour determinations, tax treatment, and liability for the person’s actions.
 Several factors influence the determination, including: who sets the hours the person keeps; whether the person is eligible for benefits; how and where work is performed; and whose equipment is used.

 To distinguish between an employee and an independent contractor (W9 Florida), the following factors* are considered:

 If the employer has a right to control the person’s means and methods of performing the work

 The level of skill is required of the person hired

 Whether the person hired has an independent business apart from their work for the employer

 If the employer supplies the place of work/instruments to be used by the person

 Coordinating your Estate and Business Succession Plans

-The benefit of having a Naples business attorney who is adept at both estate planning and business law ensures that if your small business is an asset, possibly your largest, its succession will be planned along with the rest of your estate plan.
-This is true legal life planning.
-Ensure that ALL your assets are protected, your human ones; your children! as well as your material ones.
-Leave nothing to chance.
+The benefit of having a Naples Business Attorney who is adept at both Estate Planning and Business Law ensures that if your small business is an asset (possibly your largest), its succession will be planned along with the rest of your Estate Plan.
+This is true Legal Life Planning.
+Ensure that ALL of your assets are protected, such as your human ones... your children!
+As well as your material ones.
+Always leave nothing to chance.